Bob Ferguson (politician): Early life and education

 Ferguson was born in Seattle in 1965, the son of Murray and Betty (Hausmann) Ferguson.
 He is a fourth-generation Washingtonian, whose great-grandparents homesteaded on the Skagit River in the 19th century, near what is now Marblemount.

-He graduated from Bishop Blanchet High School in 1983 and attended the University of Washington, where he was elected student body president.
+Ferguson graduated from Bishop Blanchet High School in 1983 and attended the University of Washington, where he was elected student body president.
 After college, Ferguson joined Jesuit Volunteer Corps Northwest and directed an emergency services office for a year.

 Ferguson earned a Juris Doctor from the New York University School of Law.
-During law school, he received a grant to provide legal assistance to the Yaqui tribe in Guadalupe, Arizona.
-Ferguson lived in Guadalupe for a time, assisting community members on a wide range of legal matters.
+While there, he received a grant to provide legal assistance to the Yaqui tribe in Guadalupe, Arizona.
+Ferguson lived in Guadalupe for a time, assisting community members on legal matters.

 Early career

 After graduating from law school, Ferguson began his legal career in Spokane, where he clerked for Chief Judge William Fremming Nielsen of the United States District Court for the Eastern District of Washington, who was appointed by George H. W. Bush.
-He then clerked for Judge Myron H. Bright of the United States Court of Appeals for the Eighth Circuit, who was appointed by Lyndon Johnson.
+He then clerked for Judge Myron H. Bright of the United States Court of Appeals for the Eighth Circuit, who was appointed by Lyndon B. Johnson.

 After his clerkship, Ferguson returned to Seattle and joined Preston Gates & Ellis (now K&L Gates) as a litigator, representing individuals, businesses, local governments, and Washington corporations.
 Ferguson worked with the legal team that defended taxpayers from paying for cost overruns associated with Safeco Field construction.
-He was also part of the legal team that challenged the constitutionality of Tim Eyman's initiatives.
+He was also part of the legal team that challenged the constitutionality of initiatives proposed by Tim Eyman, an anti-tax activist.

 Ferguson worked on cases involving software piracy and sued companies that stole intellectual property from Washington companies.
 He also donated hundreds of hours of free legal advice to nonprofit organizations.
 For example, he assisted Kruckeberg Botanic Garden Foundation as legal counsel to turn a six-acre garden into a public park in Shoreline.

 After four years at Preston Gates & Ellis, Ferguson decided to run for the King County Council.